nicholaswilde/docker-docs/docs/publishing.md

 ## Publishing

 Publishing images is done through the [ci github action].
-The action is manually triggered in order to be able to set the `VERSION` and `LS` variables.
+The action is automatically triggered grabs the build variables from the `VERSION`, `CHECKSUM`, and `LS` variables.
 The github action also creates a release.

 The name of the image is taken from the repository name after `docker-`.
 So, repo `docker-etherpad` would have an image name of `etherpad`.